Polymeric materials in manufacturing processes: a new theat of extractable impurities

 4.2 Risk analysis according to the PDA

-According to the technical report of the PDA on the application of single-use systems in the manufacturing of pharmaceutical products (2014)8, depending on the type of process and the characteristics and structural complexity of the single-use material involved, the risk of transfer of components from the material to the product may be classified as high, medium and low, as summarised on the following table:
+According to the technical report of the PDA on the application of single-use systems in the manufacturing of pharmaceutical products (2014)8, depending on the type of process and the characteristics and structural complexity of the single-use material involved, the risk of transfer of components from the material to the product may be classified as high, medium and low.

 4.3 Risk analysis according to the BPOG

-According to the recommendations of the BioPhorum Operations Group included in the “Best practices guide for evaluating leachables risk from polymeric single-use systems used in biopharmaceutical manufacturing”9, s, 5 decisive aspects must be considered during the risk analysis of materials for every material involved in the production process, such as:
+According to the recommendations of the BioPhorum Operations Group included in the “Best practices guide for evaluating leachables risk from polymeric single-use systems used in biopharmaceutical manufacturing”9, s, 5 decisive aspects must be considered during the risk analysis of materials for every material involved in the production process:

 – Distance from the material under study until the finished product,